 2021 Subaru Forester vs Honda CR-V

-Now that you know a little bit about what is under the hood of each of these small SUVs, let's talk about how they perform.
+Now that you understand a little more of what these small SUVs have under the hood, let's take a look at how they perform.
 What makes a vehicle enjoyable to drive?
-Its acceleration is certainly important, but so are its braking capabilities, steering, handling, ride quality, interior comfort, and - of course - its creature comforts.
+Acceleration plays an important role, but so do braking capabilities, steering precision, handling capabilities, ride quality interior comfort levels - and of course creature comforts!

-Let's first take a look at the Forester and what makes it so enjoyable to drive.
-Even though the engine and CVT make it so that the Forester takes 9.3 seconds to get from 0 to 60 mph, the rest of its driving performance is quite admirable.
-The brakes feel secure and allow you to make a quick, safe panic stop when you need to.
-The Forester always feels planted, even while rounding through turns at higher rates of speed.
-The driver gets enough feedback coming through the steering wheel to feel confident in how the Forester is tracking.
-The 8.7 inches of ground clearance and X Mode (which gives the vehicle hill descent control and trail capability) make the Forester a powerhouse for off-roading.
-Most other small SUVs cannot achieve that.
+Let's first examine what makes driving the Forester such a pleasure.
+Even though its engine and CVT take 9.3 seconds to accelerate from 0 to 60 mph, its other driving characteristics are impressive.
+The brakes feel secure, allowing you to make an emergency stop with confidence.
+Even while rounding corners at higher speeds, drivers get enough feedback through their steering wheel for them to feel secure about how well the Forester is tracking.
+With 8.7 inches of ground clearance plus X Mode (which provides hill descent control and trail capability), the Forester is equipped with capabilities not found elsewhere - making it ideal for off-roading activities which most other small SUVs cannot match.

 To avoid overpaying on a new car, shop prices online first.
 Get up front pricing before you walk into a dealership.
 We recommend the following free services; Car Clearance Deals, NADAguides, CarsDirect & & Motortrend.

 These free services will offer you the lowest prices and supply you with multiple competing price quotes.
 You will know the best price before you visit the dealer.

-Which Has the Best Value?
+Which Offers the Best Value?